 According to current legislation, Doel 3 is the first nuclear power station which will finally stop producing electricity, specifically in 2022.
-Tihange 2 will follow in 2023.
+Tihange 2 followed in 2023.

 Nuclear dismantling means that the area in which the nuclear power stations are located is fully released and can be used for a different industrial purpose.